mskec/cookbook.mskec.com/recipes/rice-spicy-pork.md

 * Cover skillet with carrots
   * Cook undisturbed for 2 mins
   * Turn them and cook for another minute or two until soft
-  * Remvoe to a plate
+  * Remove to a plate

 ### Plating
 * (optional) In a small sauce plate
   * mix 1 tsp soy sauce
   * and 1 tsp rice vinegar
   * spread the mixture over rice
 * In a deep plate or a bowl
   * Add rice
   * Add meat on one side